FAQ's

 You should have already read the HOME page.
 If you did not, please go back and re-read the confirmation email.
 Click on the links in the order they are presented.
 Valuable information is included that will help to make your polygraph examination a successful experience.
 Pay close attention to the video information before you complete your PHS.
 The examiner will discuss the content of the video with you during the interview.

-YES, you must be at the office, and parked by your check in times (ONE hour before appointment at the Brea office, and 15 minute early at all other offices).
+YES, you must be at the office, and parked by your check in times (ONE hour before appointment at the Brea office, and 15 minutes early at all other offices).
 Depending on the agency applied to, you may need to fill out additional information before your appointment.
+Or, you may have a clipboard with your name on it requesting clarifying information before the start of your appointment.
+If you do not find a clipboard with your name on it, watch the video.
+There is no talking while applicants are watching the video.
 If the examiner is ready to begin at check in time, and you are not waiting in your car ready to be called in, you will likely be cancelled.

 IF YOU ARE THE FIRST APPOINTMENT OF THE DAY, YOU WILL BE CANCELLED IF YOU ARE NOT AT THE OFFICE BY 5:00 AM.
-We strongly suggest timing your arrival ten minutes before check in time to allow for traffic, and weather conditions.
+We strongly suggest timing your arrival to allow for traffic, and weather conditions.

 Arriving late pushes back ALL applicants for the day.
 It would be unfair to penalize other applicants by starting late because accommodations had to be made for a late applicant.
 We appreciate your understanding.